-When a woman transitions through menopause, some symptoms, such as hot flashes, an abrupt end to her menstrual cycle, or cognitive changes, indicate that her estrogen levels are dropping.
+When a woman transitions through menopause, symptoms, such as hot flashes, an abrupt end to her menstrual cycle, and new-onset psychological or cognitive changes, indicate that her estrogen levels are dropping.
 This begs the question, “Do men experience a menopause equivalent?”

 If they do, should we call it menopause, manopause, or andropause?
 While it’s clear that testosterone levels decline in men as they age, what causes that decline and whether the symptoms a man experiences directly result from that decline are less clear.